cloudfoundry-tutorials/cf4devs/site/content/domains-and-routing/route-services.md

 Advantages:
 * Developers can use a service broker to dynamically configure how the route service processes traffic to specific apps.
 * Adding route services requires no manual infrastructure configuration.
-* Traffic to apps that do not use the service does not pass through the route service, and so doesn't need to make so many network hops.
+* Traffic to apps that do not use the service does not pass through the route service, and so doesn't need to make as many network hops.

 Disadvantages:
 * Traffic to apps that use the route service make more network hops than it would under the static model (below).